 - How does bankruptcy of an owner affect the business?
 Like a divorce, a bankruptcy of one of the owners may put interest in the business at risk.
 The buy-sell agreement should include terms that indicate what happens in case a member files for bankruptcy.

 - How should a business be valued?
-The agreement may set forth an agreed upon valuation method that matches well with the operations of the business.
+The agreement may set forth an agreed-upon valuation method that matches well with the operations of the business.
 It may also set forth an agreed upon appraisal company and method to perform an appraisal when the need arises.

-Hendershot, Cannon & Hisey, P.C.has over 150 years of combined experience in business law.
+The contract law attorneys at Hendershot Cowart P.C. have been drafting and reviewing agreements for Texas businesses since 1987.
 Please contact us today to find out how our Houston business lawyers can help you set up a buy-sell agreement for your business.